About UNDP in Nigeria

 UNDP Nigeria is managed by a Country Director who is responsible for ensuring the effective day-to-day management of UNDP Country Office and assumes overall responsibility for the UNDP programme and operations to ensure coherence and strategic direction of UNDP activities.
 The Country Director is supported by two Deputies, one for Programmes and one for Operations.

-UNDP works in close collaboration with the Government of Nigeria through the National Planning Commission and other key Ministries, Departments and Agencies.
+UNDP works in close collaboration with the Government of Nigeria through the Ministry of Budget and National Planning and other key Ministries, Departments and Agencies.
 The implementation of UNDP programme activities are carried out by Implementing Partners as appropriate, including National and State Government partners and civil society actors.

 List of all current consultants (SCs, SSAs) who will receive $30,000 or more from the CO over a 12 month period.
 For each consultant, the total amount of compensation and/or compensation rate should be included.